 Medical students at Erasmus MC may apply for the Research Master programmes in Clinical Research or Health Sciences, when they receive an invitation from their Dean, or when they feel they qualify for participation in one of the programmes.

 In the course of March, the Dean of the Erasmus Medical Center selects those students who belong to the upper 10% of all third year Bachelor students, based on their study results.
 These students will receive an invitation to apply for one of the Master’s programmes at Erasmus MC.

 If you have received an invitation letter from the dean or you feel you are eligible for the Research Master programmes in Clinical Research or Health Sciences, please:

-- Most recent transcript of records: here you can upload a study progress report from OSIRIS of your bachelor of medicine results so far.
+- Most recent transcript of records: here you can upload a study progress report from OSIRIS of your bachelor of medicine results so far, including your grade average.

 - Curriculum vitae (résumé) in English.
 Include:

 - a list of educational institutes attended and corresponding dates;

 - work experience and corresponding dates of employment for each position held;

 - research experience and a complete list of publications;

 - all other relevant information.